mvr/mvr.github.io/posts/no-three-in-line.md

 The remaining piece of the puzzle is how we choose what to branch on once we've propagated all the information we can.
 One observation is that for the typical cell, placing a point in that cell provides a lot more information than assuming the cell is empty.
-If set, all the lines through that cell are likely to rule out a handful of other cells, whereas if empty, we've learned very little.
+If it contains a point, the lines through that point are likely to rule out a handful of other cells, whereas if empty, we've learned very little.

 But for some unknown cells, learning that cell is empty causes a *different* cell to contain a point, via the orthogonal forcing